rybak/jira-gource/README.md

 **If you are using Jira Cloud:**

 - You will receive a 401 code if you try to just authenticate with a password.
 You can easily use an API token instead.
-- Go to [https://id.atlassian.com/manage/api-tokens](https://id.atlassian.com/manage/api-tokens) and create a new API token.
+- Go to [Manage Tokens][Manage-Tokens] and create a new API token.
 - Copy the token to a local file because you will not have access to it after creating it.
 - When prompted for a password, use the API token instead.
-- Reference to the removal can be found here: [https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/)
+- Reference to the removal can be found in
+[this Atlassian blog post.][Atlassian-Blog]

 ### Output